O. J. McDuffie: Professional career

-The Miami Dolphins selected McDuffie in the first round (25th pick overall) of the 1993 NFL Draft.
+The Miami Dolphins selected McDuffie in the first round (25th pick overall) of the 1993 NFL draft.
 He returned punts and was a reserve wide receiver before earning the starting spot for the Dolphins.
 During his formative years with the Dolphins, McDuffie became known as Dan Marino's favorite receiver.
 His 415 career catches are fourth all-time in Dolphins history.
 In 1998, McDuffie caught 90 passes, leading the NFL in that category.
 He was the first Dolphin to achieve this mark (since achieved by Jarvis Landry in 2017).
 That same year, McDuffie became the first player in NFL history to record at least 90 receptions and 10 punt returns in a season without a fumble.
 Antonio Brown of Pittsburgh in 2016 is the only player to do it since.
 With the exception of Mark Clayton and Mark Duper, McDuffie caught more passes thrown by Marino than any other Dolphin receiver.
 He played his entire career in Miami, retiring in 2000 because of a nagging toe injury.

 Nearly ten years later, McDuffie would win a Medical malpractice lawsuit related to that career-ending toe injury.
 On May 5, 2010, Miami-Dade County, Florida jurors ordered a former Dolphins team physician, Dr. John Uribe, to pay McDuffie $11.5 million in damages.
 The lawsuit alleged Uribe told McDuffie he was safe to continue playing football, despite MRIs showing damage to the tendons in his toe.
 On September 30, 2010, Judge Michael Genden of Miami-Dade County tossed out that verdict due to the improper use of a medical manual as evidence.
 The judge also ordered a new trial.
 A second trial resulted in a verdict for Dr. Uribe.
 On appeal by McDuffie, the Third District Court affirmed the judgment for Dr. Uribe.

 NFL career statistics

 Life after football

-McDuffie hosts a weekly podcast, The Fish Tank: Dolphins Tales From The Deep as part of the Miami Dolphins Podcast Network.
-McDuffie and his co-host, Seth Levit, are joined by popular personalities connected to the Miami Dolphins, including current and former players, coaches, front office and team personnel as well as media members who have covered the team, sharing, "the best Miami Dolphins stories you never heard."
+McDuffie hosts a weekly podcast, The Fish Tank: Dolphins Tales From The Deep, as part of the Miami Dolphins Podcast Network.

 McDuffie was formerly a radio personality for WAXY, an AM sports radio station in South Florida and is now a sports blogger at OPENSports.com.
 He is also the founder and chairman of the Catch 81 Foundation, an organization created to raise money for children's charitable causes in the South Florida metropolitan area.

 He was inducted into the Dolphins Walk of Fame on December 29, 2013.

 In 2015, he was inducted into the Hawken School Athletic Hall of Fame.

+In 2025, he was the keynote speaker at the Friendly Sons of Saint Patrick in Pittston, Pa.